sober-clever/iGEM2022-USTC_Software/Wiki/Engineering Success.md

 ## Design

+### Preliminary design

+​		Our preliminary design was as follows:

+- Frontend
+  - Users input a reaction, mark the participation substructure and select the corresponding reaction type

+- Backend

+  - Receive request from frontend
-​		Our preliminary design was as follows.
-First we received request from clients.
-Then we conducted primary selection by screening the enzymes able to catalyze the reactions that contain the substracture marked in given reaction by clients.
-After that,  we passed the enzymes to the similarity-computing module.
-The module computed reaction similarity and sorted the primarily selected enzymes based on it.
-Finally, the backend API returned the top 30 enzymes according to the sort results.
+  - Conduct primary selection by screening the enzymes able to catalyze the reactions that contain the substracture marked in given reactions
+  - Pass the enzymes to the similarity-computing module
+  - Compute reaction similarity and sort the primarily selected enzymes based on it
+  - Backend returns the top 30 enzymes according to the sort results

+  Here is a flowchart of our preliminary backend design.

 <img src="C:\Users\Tanjf\Desktop\Preliminary_Flowchart.svg" style="zoom:80%;" />

+### Iterations

 ​		We invited our instrcutor to test our software and he advised that we should take cofactors, organism and kinetics into consideration.
+He also reminded us of auxiliary reactions that recycled cofactors, which may help reduce the reaction cost.

+​		Owing to these precious suggestions, we made  the following changes:

+- Option expanded for users

+  Cofactor and organism options were added to the frontend interface and taken into account during the enzyme primary selection in backend for more granular searches.
+Besides, we implented the elastic search of organism option with soundex.

+- More information

+  To be more relevant to the actual situation, basic return contained extra information about the optimum temprature and pH of the selected enzymes.

+-  Furthur return of the auxiliary reaction.

-He also reminded us of auxiliary reaction that recycled cofactors, which may help reduce the reaction cost.
-Thus, we added cofactor and organism options and refined our logic of primary selection.
-Besides, we added a furthur return of the auxiliary reaction.
-The furthur return at mean time gave the relevant kinetic constants so that the researchers know the suggessted amount ratio of enzyme and substrate for higher efficiency.
+  Apart from the basic return, we added a furthur return, which gave the relevant kinetic constants to inform researchers could of the suggessted amount ratio of enzyme and substrate for higher efficiency.

 <img src="C:\Users\Tanjf\Desktop\Flowchart.svg" style="zoom:80%;" />

+### Advantages

+Learning from other existing similar software like PathPred, Ketcher and so on, we notice the importance of user-friendliness.
+So we choose to design our web software from multiple perspectives.

+From users' point of view, we have optimized the way to use the software.
+Compared to using the command line to access the software, our web software provides a GUI artboard.
+Based on Ketcher, we design a user-customized interface supporting users to use our software according to their own preferences.
+We allow users to draw chemical structures, import .mol file to generate chemical structures.

+And from a feedback perspective, our software return to users a complete set of informations about enzyme with intuitive and understandable informations.
+What's more, our software also return Brenda database links to our predicted enzymes which supports users to explore further informations.

+Besides, from the point of view of software implementation, our software supports fuzzy search for the sake of some wrong informations users input.
+Simultaneously, to increase the speed of enzyme searching, we adopt a heuristic search algorithm to balance the accuracy and speed of searching processes.

+It is worth mentioning that our software is free of environment dependence.
+Our software is running on the web browser and users don't need to download a sophisticated software in their local Windows, Linux or Macos computer.
+It is easy to accessible to our web software as long as you can access the Internet.

 ## Build